xebialabs-community/xl-blueprints-community/aws-ec2wildfly-app-demo/README.md

 docker-compose up
 ```

 * When XL Release and XL Docker have finished starting up, you can log into both of them using the credentials admin/admin.
 XL Release is accessible at this url: http://localhost:15516 and XL Deploy at: http://localhost:14516.
-You should see that XL Release has already be configured with a shared configuration connecting it to the XL Deploy instance running in Docker.
+You should see that XL Release has already been configured with a shared configuration connecting it to the XL Deploy instance running in Docker.

 * You can now apply the newly configured blueprint to XL Release and XL Deploy by opening a terminal, cd into your blueprint directory, then run